 Description: To communicate about the goals and progress and later disseminate the project results, the project partners shall all hold presentations at conferences and symposia related to the topic of barrier management.
-A preliminary list of potentially interesting conferences and symposia for the AMBER project was compiled at the start of the project and is listed in Table 12.
-Conference participation to date is listed in Appendix 1, Table 23.
+A preliminary list of potentially interesting conferences and symposia for the AMBER project has been compiled and listed below.